 - As a nice bonus, Vinyl Revival is also alcohol-free.

 US Readers: At the time of writing, both cleaning options listed above are unavailable in the US.
 Since initially writing this article, I’ve been lucky enough to sample a new US-based start-up cleaning solution called Groovewasher that I would highly recommend.
-Watch this space for a full demonstration coming soon.
+Check out the full review (complete with before and after audio samples) here.

 Once you’ve selected an appropriate cleaning solution, and a couple of suitable microfibre cloths, the process is relatively simple: